ligato/docs/docs/plugins/vpp-plugins.md

 ### Interface Types

 !!!
 Note
     In the brief descriptions below, reference will be made to interface `links` or `structures` along with the contents defining various properties and functions specific to the respective interface type.
-Those details are contained file called [`interface.proto`][interface-proto] file.
+Those details are contained in the VPP interface proto file.

 | Type| Description |
 | --- | ---|